Tellusant/docs/papers/toward-an-integrated-strategy-development-framework.md

 ## 2. TOWARD A NEW STRATEGY DEVELOPMENT SYNTHESIS
 In contrast to the classical static frameworks, the new framework presented here is dynamic.
 Important trends are switched in and out over time.
 This is then overlaid on the synthesis of the classical frameworks.
 In a way, the framework makes itself obsolete occasionally and is then refreshed.

 This is arguably a revolutionary idea: a dynamic, ever-changing framework of its time.
-Apart from being practical, it is also interesting since humans like nov-elty.
+Apart from being practical, it is also interesting since humans like novelty.
 This approach will always feel fresh.
 Thus, the framework is divided into two components:
 1. A static component called EMIO that is anchored in the micro-economic frameworks discussed below.
 2. A dynamic, trends-based, component that captures the issues of the day.

 This is discussed in the rest of the chapter.

 ### 2.1 Overview of Classical Strategy Frameworks
-Strategy frameworks were first introduced in the late 1950s and have been en-hanced and expanded on till this day.
+Strategy frameworks were first introduced in the late 1950s and have been enhanced and expanded on till this day.
 The new framework incorporates the most important contributions into a coherent whole.

 #### 2.1.1 Structure—Conduct—Performance (SCP)
 Strategy as a distinct discipline arguably started with Prof. Joseph Bain book *Industrial Organization*.²  In it he described the SCP paradigm.
-Even today, it is the dominant strategic framework in academia, and thousands of firms have ap-plied it over the years.
+Even today, it is the dominant strategic framework in academia, and thousands of firms have applied it over the years.

 The graph below shows the elements of SCP.